Incorporating data drift to perform survival analysis on credit risk: Data and Experimental Settings

+To avoid instability from extreme density-ratio estimates, weights are clipped at $10\times\operatorname{median}(w^{IW})$.
+The final hazard model is then fitted by minimising the weighted logistic loss

+This approach follows the standard covariate-shift correction principle that training observations more similar to the evaluation distribution should contribute more strongly to parameter estimation.

 The number of landmarks is determined by the duration of specific datasets.
 Typically, predictions are made quarterly starting from the twelfth month and the horizon $H$ is set to be 12.
 For data from the same year, all models are trained and evaluated using the same landmark-based samples and prediction targets.
-Hyperparameters and other detailed settings are accessible on GitHub.
+M1-LMISO is implemented in Python using scikit-learn.
+The discrete-time hazard component is fitted with Logistic Regression setting \textit{max\_iter = 3000}, and class-weight balancing to address the rare-event structure of default.
+The model uses the pre-specified covariate set available at each landmark time: static origination variables (\textit{CreditScore}, \textit{DTI}, \textit{OrigLTV}, \textit{OrigInterestRate}, \textit{OrigLoanTerm}, and \textit{NumBorrowers}), normalised loan age, the fitted longitudinal balance-deviation marker, one-hot encoded categorical variables (\textit{Occupancy} and \textit{LoanPurpose}), and landmark one-hot indicators.
+No automatic variable selection is applied; variables are selected a priori based on mortgage-domain relevance, availability before the prediction horizon, and consistency with the proposed longitudinal-hazard design.
+After fitting the logistic hazard model, raw training-fold probabilities are passed to Isotonic Regression with \textit{out\_of\_bounds = ``clip''}; the fitted monotone calibration mapping is then applied to the corresponding test-fold probabilities.
+Hyperparameters and other detailed settings are accessible on GitHub through this link [https://doi.org/10.5281/zenodo.18392896].

-Model evaluation is carried out using five-fold grouped cross-validation (CV), where grouping is performed at the loan level.
-This ensures that all observations from the same loan appear in either the training or test set, but never in both, thereby preventing information leakage across time.
-The same folds are used for all models to ensure comparability.
-Evaluation metrics are computed at the fold level and then aggregated by reporting the mean and standard deviation (SD) across folds.
+Model evaluation is carried out using five-fold grouped cross-validation (CV), where grouping is by \textit{LoanSeqNum}.
+This ensures that all observations from the same loan appear either in the training fold or in the test fold, but never in both, thereby preventing information leakage across repeated monthly observations from the same borrower.
+The drift transformation is applied to the full monthly panel before CV.
+Therefore, the train and test folds differ by loan identities rather than by an intentionally imposed train-versus-test temporal regime split.
+Both training and test loans are exposed to the same simulated drift mechanism and contain full drifted trajectories.

+This design is appropriate for the purpose of the empirical analysis.
+The aim is not to reproduce a single deployment setting in which a model is trained on one historical regime and then evaluated on a future regime.
+Instead, the aim is to compare model behaviour under controlled non-stationary data-generating processes.
+In this setting, drift is represented by time-indexed changes in covariates and labels within the monthly loan panel, for example through sudden, incremental, and recurring changes in repayment burden, collateral risk, and delinquency prevalence.
+Thus, non-stationarity is present within the data-generating process itself, while grouped CV provides out-of-sample evaluation with respect to unseen loans.